dhellmann/pymotw-3/source/sys/limits.rst

     :literal:
     :start-after: #end_pymotw_header

-The count is actually one higher than expected because there is a temporary reference to the object held by :func:`getrefcount` itself.
+The value reported is actually one higher than expected because there is a temporary reference to the object held by :func:`getrefcount` itself.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_getrefcount.py'))